 Assessment of laboratory work by monitoring the work of the same, the ability to solve experimental problems and the ability to make very detailed and organized reports of experimental results.
-The laboratory work will be evaluated according to the written test of short questions that will include questions about practice (10%) and the memory of practice carried out (10%).
+The laboratory work will be evaluated according to the written test of test and short questions that will include questions about practice (10%) and the practical report carried out (10%).